 Why A 3-D Museum?

-Thanks to recent advances in digital technologies, there has been a renewed enthusiasm for all things 3-D. From record-breaking box office returns of 3-D movies such as AVATAR and BLACK PANTHER to the recent surge in virtual reality, 3-D seems to be back in the spotlight.
+Thanks to recent advances in digital technologies, there has been a renewed enthusiasm for all things 3-D. From record-breaking box office returns of 3-D movies to the recent surge in virtual reality, 3-D seems to be back in the spotlight.

 But most people aren't aware that stereoscopic imaging has a very rich history that dates back to the 19th century.
 We want to celebrate the work of many talented artists, photographers and filmmakers who have used the medium of 3-D as their creative tool, and to educate the public on the art and science of stereography, from it's analog beginnings in the 1830s to the immersive digital realms of the future.
 Our current gallery space alternates through use as: